-T-R1
+Identification: AT-R1

-ne type of "R" message
+Name: The type of "R" message

-nis code allows to identify the type of "R" message in the handling of the CT Inst Transaction
+Description: This code allows to identify the type of "R" message in the handling of the credit transfer transaction

-Reject Recall

-ni

-Identification: AT-R2
+Value range: RejectReturnRecall

-Name: The Identification of the type of party initiating the "R" message

-Description: This attribute contains a code identifying the type of party initiating the Reject message or the Recall message.

-Value range: Values applying for Reject messages:
+Identification: AT-R2 Name: The Identification of the type of party initiating the "R" message Description: This attribute contains a code identifying the type of party initiating the Reject/Return message or the Recall message.
+Value range: Values applying for Reject/Return messages: Originator Bank CSM Beneficiary Bank Values applying for Recall messages: Originator Originator Bank

-o CSM

-o Beneficiary Bank

-Values applying for Recall messages:

-o Originator

-o Originator Bank

-Identification: AT-R3 Name: The reason code for non-acceptance of the SCT Inst Description: This code identifies the reason for the non-acceptance of the SCT Inst Value range: The reasons for a Reject by the Originator Bank are as follows: The reasons for a Reject by the CSM are as follows: Account identifier incorrect (i.e. invalid IBAN) Bank identifier incorrect (i.e. invalid BIC) Duplicate payment Time-out - maximum execution time has been exceeded Amount exceeds the maximum authorised amount for SCT Inst Operation/transaction code incorrect, invalid format Regulatory reason Reason not specified Beneficiary Bank not registered under this BIC in the CSM Originator Bank not registered under this BIC in the CSM The reasons for a Reject by the Beneficiary Bank are as follows: Time-out - maximum execution time has been exceeded Amount exceeds the maximum authorised amount for SCT Inst Account address invalid Account blocked, reason not specified Account closed Account identifier invalid (i.e. invalid IBAN or account number does not exist) Bank identifier incorrect (i.e. invalid BIC) Beneficiary deceased By order of the Beneficiary Credit transfer forbidden on this type of account Duplicate payment Operation/transaction code incorrect, invalid format Regulatory reason Reason not specified
+Identification: AT-R3 Name: The reason code for non-acceptance of the credit transfer Description: This code identifies the reason for the non-acceptance of the credit transfer Value range: The reasons for a Reject by the Originator Bank or the CSM are as follows: Account identifier incorrect (i.e. invalid IBAN) Bank identifier incorrect (i.e. invalid BIC) Duplicate payment File received after Cut-off Time Operation/transaction code incorrect, invalid File format Regulatory reason Reason not specified Beneficiary Bank not registered under this BIC in the CSM Originator Bank not registered under this BIC in the CSM The reasons for a Return by the Beneficiary Bank are as follows: Account address invalid Account blocked, reason not specified Account identifier invalid (i.e. invalid IBAN or account number does not exist) Bank identifier incorrect (i.e. invalid BIC) Beneficiary deceased By order of the Beneficiary Credit transfer forbidden on this type of account (e.g. savings account) Duplicate payment Operation/transaction code incorrect, invalid File format Regulatory reason Reason not specified